eyrmedical/blog/posts/README.md

-# How to write a post
+# How to add a post

 1. Click `Create new file` on this page
 2. Give the file a name